junweimoo/javafx-text-editor/README.md

 This is a text editor built using JavaFX for basic editing purposes.

 ## Features
-* Open and save text files
-* Search for string within text
+* Find and replace within text
 * Tabs for multiple open text files
 * Change font size
 * Line numbers
+* Open and save text files